giry-dev/mangrove-docs/docs/strat-lib/getting-started/smart-offer.md

 ### Emit in Posthook

-When using our new contract we can inspect traces and addresses, but for illustrative purposes insert the following to emit an event in the %%posthook|makerPosthook%% when the offer is successfully taken.
+When using our new contract, we can inspect traces and addresses but illustrative purposes, let's insert the following to emit an event in the %%posthook|makerPosthook%% when the offer is successfully taken.

 ```solidity reference title="OfferMakerTutorial.sol"
 https://github.com/mangrovedao/mangrove-core/blob/d6a2aae336a7ea89abe2479ab797b5ffcd5abb02/src/toy_strategies/offer_maker/tutorial/OfferMakerTutorial.sol#L88-L102